seeburger-ag/aries-rsa/provider/fastbin/Readme.md

 use `InputStream` and `OutputStream` as parameter or return value.
 When a remote method contains such a parameter, the stream is replaced with a proxy implementation that pipes data remotely from/to the original stream.

-## Endpoint Configuration
+## Transport configuration

-service.exported.configs: aries.fastbin
+Config PID: org.apache.aries.rsa.provider.fastbin

 | Key                      | Default               | Description                                              |
 | -------------------------| --------------------- | -------------------------------------------------------- |